vedi/ios-profile/README.md

 1. **401.
 That's an error.
 Error:invalid_client** - this could be the result of a few issues:
   1. Have you supplied the correct client id in `SoomlaProfile` initialization?
-  1. Did you set the bundle identifier of your project to the BUNDLE ID of your google+ client app?
+  1. Did you set BUNDLE ID of your google+ app to the bundle identifier of your app?
   1. Did you add a URL type with identifier and Url Schemes set to your bundle identifier?
 1. Did you add all required the frameworks?